 M. Whitfield addressed the forum noting:

-retailers will handle re-en an de-en.
+Retailers will handle re-en and de-en.

 Code of Practice – metering installs and responding to defects.
 Comments received however they would not over rule current licencing for electricians.

 Tenancies question – a high level discussion acknowledged this was going to be an issue.